positive-response/J-PET-geant4/docs/PARAMETERS.md

  `/jpetmc/event/ShowProgress`
 * Give nema point number to simulate (1-6):
  `/jpetmc/source/nema`
+* Simulate couple of nema points at once with the same acitivity:
+ `/jpetmc/source/nema/mixed`
+* Setting position of given nema points:
+ `/jpetmc/source/nema/mixed/setPosition [point] [x position] [y position] [z position]`__
+* Set weight of a given nema point:
+ `/jpetmc/source/nema/mixed/setWeight [point] [weight - int from 0 to infty, when 0 is removing given point]`
+* Set mean lifetime of a given nema point:
+ `/jpetmc/source/nema/mixed/setLifetime [point] [lifetime - int from 0 to infty]`
+* Allow a given point to annihilate into 3 photons based on the mean lifetime set -> Prob3G = lifetime/oPsLifetimevacuum:
+ `/jpetmc/source/nema/mixed/allow3G [point]'
+* Points are simulated at now only as cylinders.
+Setting size of that cylinder:
+ `/jpetmc/source/nema/mixed/setCylinderSize [point] [radius] [length]`
+* Allow a given point to generate prompt photon (by default it is true):
+ `/jpetmc/source/nema/mixed/allowPrompt [point]'
+* Points are simulated at now only as cylinders.
+Setting size of the cylinder for prompt:
+ `/jpetmc/source/nema/mixed/setPromptSourceSize [point] [radius] [length]`
+* Rotating the shape of the nema point:
+ `/jpetmc/source/nema/mixed/setCylinderRotation [point] [phi] [theta]`
+* Changing the shape of the nema point by shifting position in X:
+ `/jpetmc/source/nema/mixed/setCylinderShapeParametersY [point] [direction and spread] [shape parameter1 - power] [shape parameter2 - range]`
 * set parameters of gamma beam:
  `/jpetmc/source/gammaBeam/setEnergy setPosition setMomentum`
 * set parameters of the isotope source, shape, if cylinder: radius, z-lenght (half):